richardanaya/conifer/README.md

 cat /proc/bus/input/devices
 ```

-A simple frame buffer game engine for PinePhone, Raspberry Pi, and other .
+A simple frame buffer game engine for PinePhone, Raspberry Pi, and other devices with touch screens.

 * Frame buffer ( no X11 required! )
 * Touch screen